Saturday, September 11

 This presentation will highlight differences in tasks between the more common acute care/community settings and practice in long term care.
 It will explore how pharmacy technicians are expanding their scope of practice and adapting to new situations brought on by COVID-19, as well as describe how pharmacy technicians work within the pharmacy team, while building interprofessional collaboration with the nursing staff.

-- Understand the team dynamic between pharmacy and nursing staff
+- To show the understanding and communication we have between pharmacy and nursing units